tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    of the given buffer size.
    This means the position of the file is likely to be further along than one might expect given the number of bits already read.
-   The BitstreamReader's mark, rewind and seek methods will handle buffering correctly and are preferable to intermingling BitstreamReader and ``file`` operations.
+   The BitstreamReader's getpos, setpos and seek methods will handle buffering correctly and are preferable to intermingling BitstreamReader and ``file`` operations.